Doncaster Market

-History
+Early history

 The market was first chartered in 1248, and was held in and around the church of St Mary Magdalene.
 It expanded to cover a triangular square, north of the church, on the edge of the then-built-up area.
 The church was deconsecrated in 1548, and buildings gradually encroached on its churchyard.
 In 1756, a Butchers' Shambles and butter cross were constructed to the west of the former church, followed in 1778 by a New Shambles.

-In the 1780s, cattle sales in the market were gathered together, in Parsonage Row.
-The market was paved, and it was one of the largest in the country for the sale of wool.
-In 1843, a corn market was opened, although this was later sold and was re-erected in Goole in 1875.
-In 1900, an underground cold store and public weighbridge were added to the market, and in 1908, the cattle market was extended, with an octagonal auction ring added.

-In 1971, a plan proposed the relocation of the market, but this was not carried out.
-Instead, in 1974, the marketplace was made a conservation area in 1974.
-The conservation area includes the variety of two- and three-storey buildings surrounding the marketplace, including 18th- and 19th-century coaching inns, and 20th-century shops.
-By 2007, the northern end of the marketplace was used as a car park.
-At the time, Doncaster Metropolitan Borough Council stated that "the market offers a wide range of goods, lively atmosphere and still draws the community into the market place.
-This is despite a local perception that the market is in decline".
-At the time, the main market days were Tuesday, Friday and Saturday.

-Market Hall, Corn Exchange and Fish Market
+In the 1780s, cattle sales in the market were gathered together, in Parsonage Yard.

+The Market Hall

 In 1845, most of the market buildings were demolished, including the former church.
 A new market hall was constructed in the middle of the cleared area.
-The new building was designed by J. Butterfield, and was two storeys high, with a U-shaped plan.
-In 1871, more buildings were cleared, to permit the construction of a corn exchange to infill the "U", and project to the front.
-This extension was designed by William Watkins and is five bays wide, with red sandstone columns, and a large lunette window.
-The interior of this section is described by Historic England as "very elaborate", with the upper storey being a three-sided gallery.
-It was principally used for the trading of corn, but also for concerts.
-After World War II, it became a municipal restaurant and dance hall, then in 1967 it became part of the market.
+The new building was designed by John Butterfield, and was two storeys high, with a U-shaped plan.
+In 1870, more buildings were cleared, to permit the construction of the Doncaster Corn Exchange to infill the "U", and project to the front.
+The corn exchange was designed by William Watkins and is five bays wide, with red sandstone columns, and a large lunette window.

-In 1930, a single storey fish market was added to the rear of the original market hall.
-The building was grade II* listed in 1950.
-In 1994, there was a major fire in the Corn Exchange, following which it was restored.
-The restoration revealed the Mediaeval cemetery and some Roman pottery.
-The floor of the market hall was raised, and it reopened in 1997.